Dry Roasted Almonds (with Salt Added) (100 G)

 How to consume Dry Roasted Almonds (With Salt Added) without glucose spikes

-Engage in light physical activity, like a short walk, after eating almonds to help your body utilize glucose more effectively.
+Engage in light physical activity, such as a short walk, after eating almonds to help your body utilize glucose more effectively.

 Choose Unsalted Options

-Opt for unsalted almonds to avoid the potential effects of added sodium on blood pressure, which can indirectly influence blood sugar control.
+Opt for unsalted almonds to avoid the added sodium, which can sometimes affect blood sugar levels.

 Discover